-As my recent Learning 2.0 eBook and other writings here make clear, I believe social media technologies can greatly enhance online learning opportunities.
+As I’ve written in various places, I believe social media technologies can greatly enhance online learning opportunities.
 To me—and, I suspect, to most Mission to Learn readers—the equation seems pretty straightforward and obvious.

 learning opportunity + social media = more effective learning opportunity